ChainAgnostic/CAIPs/CAIPs/caip-7.md

 #### Reference Definition

-The definition is delegated to [Chain API Plugin Documentation of the EOSIO Developers Manual](https://developers.eos.io/manuals/eos/latest/nodeos/plugins/chain_api_plugin/api-reference/index?query=chain%20id&page=1#operation/get_info) and the pull request that implemented its generation [Chain ID generation implementation pull request](https://github.com/EOSIO/eos/pull/3425).
+The definition is delegated to the [Chain API Plugin Documentation of the EOSIO Developers Manual](https://developers.eos.io/manuals/eos/latest/nodeos/plugins/chain_api_plugin/api-reference/index?query=chain%20id&page=1#operation/get_info) and the pull request that implemented its generation [Chain ID generation implementation pull request](https://github.com/EOSIO/eos/pull/3425).
 The Chain ID is the SHA256 hash of the genesis state of the chain, and its represented as hexadecimal number of 64 digits

 ## Rationale